Which of the following is an important characteristic of antimicr... | Study Prep in Pearson+

 1

-Understand the concept of antimicrobic drugs: These are agents used to kill or inhibit the growth of microorganisms, such as bacteria, fungi, or viruses.
+Understand the concept of antimicrobial drugs: These are agents used to kill or inhibit the growth of microorganisms such as bacteria, fungi, or viruses.

-Recall the principle of selective toxicity, which means the drug should target microbial cells without harming the host's cells.
-This is crucial for the drug to be effective and safe.
+Identify the key desired property of antimicrobial drugs: They should target microbial cells without causing harm to the host's own cells, which is known as selective toxicity.

-Evaluate each option based on this principle: High doses may cause toxicity, inhibiting all host metabolic processes would be harmful, and widespread allergic reactions are adverse effects, not desired characteristics.
+Evaluate each option based on this principle: 'Inducing rapid resistance' is undesirable because it reduces drug effectiveness; 'Ability to kill all host cells' is harmful to the patient; 'Inactivation by stomach acid' affects drug delivery but is not a characteristic of the drug's action.

-Identify that the important characteristic of antimicrobic drugs is their ability to selectively target microbial cells while sparing host cells, ensuring effectiveness and safety.
+Recognize that selective toxicity means the drug specifically targets features unique to microbes, minimizing damage to host cells.

-Conclude that selective toxicity is the key feature that distinguishes effective antimicrobic drugs from harmful substances.
+Conclude that the important characteristic of antimicrobial drugs is their selective toxicity toward microbial cells.

 Watch next